DFIR Case Studies

 Insider Threat

-Incident: In 2021, a US healthcare company suspected a whistleblowing employee was exfiltrating sensitive data.
-The company’s internal security team mobilized our digital forensics team to conduct a deep-dive investigation to identify the rogue insider and prevent further data leaks.
+Incident: Over a six-month period in 2023-2024, a Fortune 500 company suspected a whistleblowing employee was exfiltrating sensitive data.
+The company’s internal security team initiated an extensive investigation to identify the rogue insider and prevent further data breaches.

-Detection and Initial Response: Initial suspicions arose when confidential information appeared on news outlets.
-The company’s security team contacted our team to conduct an investigation, which included reviewing firewall logs and browser artifact logs for indicators of data exfiltration.
+Detection and Initial Response: Initial suspicions arose when confidential information appeared in public forums and news outlets.
+The company’s security team observed unusual data access patterns and immediately initiated an internal investigation, which included reviewing firewall logs and browser artifact logs for indicators of data exfiltration.

 Investigation and Analysis: The investigation involved a thorough review of network traffic, forensic analysis of browser artifacts, and close monitoring of user activity to identify the source of the data leaks.